rajeshpleti/SITHARAMA/elysiumanalytics.md

 * Elysium was developed based on many software companies requirements as of IT regulations, standards, and laws: NISPOM, NIST, HIPAA, PCI DSS, and others.

 * Companies that provide products and services to the government have to follow some policies set by the National Institute of Standards and Technology (NIST).
-NIST has two common mandates (NIST 800-53 AND NIST 800-171) upported by Elysium.
+NIST has two common mandates (NIST 800-53 AND NIST 800-171) supported by Elysium.

 ## Alerts <span id="qsalerts"><span>